kjgdhrhrrgg/twitch_bot/README.md

 # Plan for the future

-Command to show wr time trials (150 and 200cc) <br/>
+Command to show wr time trials (150 and 200cc), if there is an api for it <br/>
-Overlay for live scores, controlled via the twitch chat

 # Support